aditya1abhinav/CRUD_User_Management_System/README.md

-# CRUD_Application_Node
+# CRUD_User_Management_System

-In this project, we are going to create node CRUD application with express and mongodb.
+In this project, I have created a CRUD application with node expressJS and Mongodb.

 #### To Run this project Clone it and install modules using